-London is ablaze with rioting at the time I’m writing this blog post from Tottenham to Brixton.
+London is ablaze with rioting at the time I’m writing this blog post from Tottenham to Brixton (this blog post written during the 2011 London riots).
 I live in south London so I’m very engaged with what’s happening.

 But when I read people on Twitter talking about London riots as if this is something new and terrible, I shrug my shoulders.
 In my own lifetime, I witnessed terrible riots in London in 1981 and 1985 – very similar in many respects to what is happening now and in the same boroughs.